Cutaneous T-cell lymphoma (CTCL)

 Stage 1B - 10% or more of the skin surface is affected.

 Skin symptoms are the same as in stage 1.
 Some lymph nodes are enlarged, but the lymphoma cells have not spread there.

-The treatment you have will depend on the stage of the CTCL.
-Different treatments can be used and you may have a combination of them.
-Your specialist will discuss the treatment options with you.
+There are a number of treatments that can be used for CTCL.
+Sometimes a combination of treatments is used.
+Your specialist will discuss the options with you.